 On August 30, 1964, Chamberlayne School and Chamberlayne Junior College acquired 59 Commonwealth from the Buzzells and used it as a women’s dormitory.

 Chamberlayne went bankrupt in the mid-1970s and on April 18, 1975, 59 Commonwealth was purchased from Chamberlayne by Farshid Hodjat and Fariborz Ghadar, trustees of the 59 Common Trust.
 In April of 1984, the trust filed for (and subsequently received) permission to legalize the occupancy as nine apartments, indicating that the property had been acquired for that purpose in 1975 and used as such since then.

 On April 13, 1995, John O’Brien, successor trustee of the 59 Common Trust, transferred the property to Akhtar Hodjat (Akhtarolmolouk Amirtahmaseb) of Teheran, who was the sole beneficiary of the trust, and on November 21, 1996, Akhtar Hodjat transferred the property to John O’Brien as trustee of the Akhtar Trust.

-On May 5, 2000, 59 Commonwealth was purchased from the Akhtar Trust by Julian Cherubini and his wife, Barbara Cherubini, who remodeled it into a two-family dwelling.
-The Cherubinis were the founders of AliMed, manufacturers of medical, healthcare, and ergonomic products.
+On May 5, 2000, 59 Commonwealth was purchased from the Akhtar Trust by Julian Henry Cherubini and his wife, Barbara (Agbay) Cherubini (81.25 percent) and their daughters, Alexandra A. Cherubini and Nicole A. Cherubini (18.75 percent).
+The Cherubini’s remodeled the house into a two-family dwelling and made it their home.
+Julian and Barbara Cherubini were the founders of AliMed, manufacturers of medical, health care, and ergonomic products.

-59 Commonwealth remained a two-family dwelling in 2015.
+59 Commonwealth continued to be assessed as a two-family dwelling in 2021.